 There is no current deployment experience of the library.
-There are plans for this to follow the usage experience.
+Deployment experience will be gathered in conjunction with use.

 12 Performance Considerations

 The algorithms are being ported from NWGraph to the github.com/stdgraph implementation used for this proposal.
 Performance analysis from those algorithms can be found in the peer-reviewed papers for NWGraph [1, 2].